Titanic (1997 film): Filming

 Worried about the mounting costs, Fox wanted to find a partner studio to co-finance the film.
-Fox first approached Universal Pictures as they had picked up the international distribution rights to Cameron's True Lies (1994) when production costs began to mount; however Universal would turn Fox down.
-Instead, Fox and Paramount Pictures came together in May 1996 following the success both studios had collaborating on the distribution for Mel Gibson's Braveheart (1995), and agreed to co-finance the film and split the distribution rights.
-In an effort to recoup their $135 million investment, Fox sold the domestic rights to Paramount in return for Paramount providing Fox an additional $65 million for production, while retaining international rights; Fox remained responsible for any further budget overruns, but would retain all profits from any merchandise as part of the deal with Paramount.
-Amidst the film's successful box office run, the Fox executive William Mechanic said: "Jim Cameron told us we could have an expensive bad movie or a more expensive potentially great movie.
+Fox first approached Universal Pictures, as they had picked up the international distribution rights to Cameron's True Lies (1994) when production costs began to mount; however, Universal would turn Fox down.
+Instead, Fox and Paramount Pictures came together in May 1996 following the success both studios had collaborating on the distribution for Mel Gibson's Braveheart (1995), and they agreed to co-finance the film and split the distribution rights.
+In an effort to recoup their $135 million investment, Fox sold the domestic rights to Paramount in return for Paramount providing Fox an additional $65 million for production, while retaining international rights; Fox remained responsible for any further budget overruns, but they would retain all profits from any merchandise as part of the deal with Paramount.
+Amidst the film's successful box-office run, the Fox executive William Mechanic said: "Jim Cameron told us we could have an expensive bad movie or a more expensive potentially great movie.
 We made our judgment.
 And we made the best choice."